 Watch our video to find out more about how to improve your EPC rating.

 It’s a legal requirement to get an EPC before you can either sell or rent out your property.
 If you don’t have one you could be fined.

-You need to make sure you have an EPC available to potential buyers as soon as you start to market your property to buyers or renters.
+You need to make sure you have an EPC available to potential buyers or renters as soon as you start marketing your property.